 I knew I had to somehow drag myself up again, somehow try to carry on and somehow get through this.
 I was no stranger to hard times I already knew what it felt like to go hungry and not have a roof over my head, but this was different.
 Being scrappy and resilient when your young with nothing is one thing but it’s completely different when you have built a life like I had and have a child, farm, livestock, there’s a new kind of panic that washes over you in overwhelming waves.

 In moments like these the fight or flight instinct kicks in and we either fall apart and disappear, or we get up and fight!
 I knew I couldn’t just give up, but I didn’t believe I had it in me anymore to get back up and fight.
 I couldn’t function for months, fortunately, it was the middle of summer all my livestock were turned out to grass so it meant I just had to go check round and make sure everything was healthy and standing.
 As for my businesses, I let them dwindle away to nothing.

 It has been the hardest journey I have ever walked, things were certainly bleak, to put it mildly.
 It was terrifying, yet a new spark of hope lit deep inside me that wouldn’t go away, I was in control of my future, I dragged myself up and realised the new possibilities for my life.
 I learned a lot about myself and developed ways to get through, to rebuild myself and my life.

 I came up with creative ways to get everything I could out of all that I had, found strength from within that I didn’t know I had and learned to channel it and push forward.

-My new book, Fearless Action Always, tells all!
+My new book, Difficult Doesn't Mean Impossible, tells all!
 The full story of how I went from completely broke and broken, on the brink of loosing it all, to turning it all around finding happiness again and thriving.